MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/r-tutorial-create-models-per-partition.md

 ### Tools for query execution

-You can download and install SQL Server Management Studio, or use any tool that connects to a relational database and runs T-SQL script.
+You can [download and install SQL Server Management Studio](https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms), or use any tool that connects to a relational database and runs T-SQL script.
 Make sure you can connect to a database engine instance that has Machine Learning Services.

 ### Sample data

 Data originates from the [NYC Taxi and Limousine Commission](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) public data set.
 If you completed other tutorials, you might have the database already.
+For instructions and script, see [Download NYC Taxi demo data from Github](tutorials/sqldev-download-the-sample-data.md#download-tutorial-files-from-github).

 ### R packages